Dr Adam A. Stokes, BEng (hons), MSc (R), PhD, MIET, MYAS

 Jennifer Dodoo, PhD Candidate, 2016-present

-Jennifer’s research interests evolve around label-free biosensing and Microsquare Nanoband Edge Electrodes (MNEE).
-She is a member of the CDT for Integrative Sensing and Measurement (CDT-ISM) and worked closely with the company NanoFlex during a 10 week research project.
-She obtained a BSc in Physics from the University of St Andrews in 2014 and gained research experience during an internship at the German Electron Synchrotron (DESY) in Hamburg.
-Jennifer is passionate about STEM outreach and enjoyed the opportunity work in the Dundee Science Centre where she presented several shows on astronomy, physics, and dinosaurs.
+Jennifer’s research interests evolve around Label-Free Biosensing, Electrohydrodynamics, and Microsquare Nanoband Edge Electrodes (MNEE).
+She is a member of the CDT for Integrative Sensing and Measurement (CDT-ISM) and works closely with the company NanoFlex on a joint research project.
+She obtained a BSc in Physics from the University of St Andrews in 2014 and gained research experience during an internship at the German Electron Synchrotron (DESY) in Hamburg in 2014/15.
+Jennifer is passionate about STEM outreach and is a member of the School of Engineering’s Equality and Diversity Committee.

 Postgraduate Students - Stokes Co-Supervisor